 Technology stack, also called a solution stack, is a set of software components that compose a logically complete platform for running a service or supporting an application.
 It is the set of software that provides the infrastructure for a solution.
 The stacks differ based on the deployment location (e.g. client, server, mainframe).
 The technology stack diagram depicts the relationships and critical communication paths between the solution’s software components.

-The goals listed below reflect the overall strategy of DIT to find better ways to leverage and share what is common across the State in terms of IT.
+The goals listed below reflect the overall strategy of NCDIT to find better ways to leverage and share what is common across the state in terms of IT.
 Key elements of the vision include providing agile, world-class technology solutions, with an emphasis on digital services, delivering value through a disciplined approach to the management of technology across the enterprise of state government, increasing overall productivity of agencies and their employees, meeting the Governor’s directive to increase the use of shared data and analytics among agencies, and protecting government systems and citizen information from unauthorized access.

 Updated Statewide Information Technology Goals